-Rafting is one of the top sports available.
-Clear Creek runs through town and has fierce class IV and V rapids, as well as great fishing.
+Rafting is one of the top summer sports available in town.
+Clear Creek runs right through town and offers some fierce class IV and V rapids, as well as great fishing.
 In the winter, skiing is close by at Loveland Ski Area.
 On the opposite side of Berthoud Pass, you’ll also find the popular resorts of Summit County and Winter Park.

-It has a similar history to most other hot springs towns in Colorado.
+Idaho Springs has a similar history to most other towns in Colorado.
 It was originally a miner town that was established during the mid 19th century and later transformed into a tourist destination.

-Indian Hot Springs – Long been used for its therapeutic benefits.
+Indian Hot Springs – The springs have long been used for their therapeutic benefits.
 Unique to these hot springs are geothermal caves that were carved out in the early 1900s.

-Camping: Most of closest camping is located south on CO 103 toward Mount Evans.
+Camping – Most of the closest camping is located south on CO 103 toward Mount Evans.

-- Echo Lake Park has a national forest campground at the start of the Mount Evans Byway.
-There are 18 sites which get heavy use.
-Take CO 103 for 13 miles from town.
+- Echo Lake Park has a national forest campground at the start of Mount Evans Byway.
+There are 18 sites that get heavy use.
+Take CO 103 south for 13 miles from town.

 - West Chicago Creek is another campground located south on CO 103.

 - Dispersed camping can be found on W. Chicago Creek Rd and Hefferman Gulch Rd, both located on CO 103 before Echo Lake.